 Growing the Beard: Season 2 saw a massive improvement for the show with its Art Shift (though some fans do consider season one's animation and art to be better...somehow) and the stories became more structured and coherent.
 Season 3 made the show even better: changing Gumball's and Darwin's voice actors (as Logan Grove and Kwesi Boakye's voices were cracking from puberty throughout the end of season 2 and by season 3, they sounded way off), removing Gumball's jerkass tendencies from Season 2/making him smarter and nicer than in Season 1, making the animation smoother with new moving backgrounds thanks to a new animation studio, Gumball and Darwin actually act more like real kids, and finally achieving the perfect balance of comedy, drama, and action.
 It come a long way since Season 1.
-And continuity is somewhat applied in Season 3 such as the trilogy "The Shell", "The Burden" and "The Bros" in which Penny's reveal as an Empathic Shapeshifter sticked, becoming Gumball's girlfriend and Darwin's reaction to it.
+And continuity is somewhat applied in Season 3 such as the trilogy "The Shell," "The Burden" and "The Bros" in which Penny's reveal as an Empathic Shapeshifter stuck, she became Gumball's girlfriend, and Darwin reacted to it.
 Not to mention major revelations have been revealed in the third season.

 Even so in Season 4, in which continuity is now applied and revelations have been piled up.
 Example is in the episode "The Crew" in which Marvin sends his regards to Louie, his fellow senior citizen due of the next episode's "The Signature" in which Louie and Jojo are planning to get married and will move to Florida and subsequently being accepted by the Watterson family judging by the events of "The Check."